symfony/symfony-docs/components/property_info.rst

 ------------

-Compared to the other extractors, type information extractors provide much more information than can be represented as simple scalar values - because of this, type extractors return an array of objects.
-The array will contain an instance of the :class:`Symfony\\Component\\PropertyInfo\\Type` class for each type that the property supports.
+Compared to the other extractors, type information extractors provide much more information than can be represented as simple scalar values.
+Because of this, type extractors return an array of :class:`Symfony\\Component\\PropertyInfo\\Type` objects for each type that the property supports.

 For example, if a property supports both ``integer`` and ``string`` (via the ``@return int|string`` annotation),